MIAGroupUT/carotid-segmentation/docs/Train/Contour.md

 The task can be run with the following command line:
 ```
-carotid train contour OUTPUT_DIR RAW_DIR CONTOUR_DIR
+carotid train contour OUTPUT_DIR RAW_DIR ANNOTATION_DIR
 ```
 where:

 - `OUTPUT_DIR` (str) is the path to the directory containing the trained models and corresponding logs.
 - `RAW_DIR` (str) is the path to the directory containing the raw data.
-- `CONTOUR_DIR` (str) is the path to the directory containing the contour annotations.
+- `ANNOTATION_DIR` (str) is the path to the directory containing the contour annotations.

 Options: